meilisearch/documentation/faq/faq.md

 ## I have uploaded my documents, but I get no result when I search in my index.

-Your documents upload probably failed.<br>
+Your documents upload probably failed.
 To understand what happened, please check this [answer](/faq/faq.md#i-did-a-call-to-an-api-route-and-i-only-got-an-updateid-as-a-response-what-does-it-mean).

 ## Does MeiliSearch deliver an interface to search in my documents?